Carlosrincong/AWS-Solutions-Architect-Associate/DynamoDB/README.md

 - Infrenquent Access
 - Global: tables replicated across multiple regions.
 Active-active replication, theat means you can read or write to the table in any region.
 DynamoDB Streams must be enable as pre-requisite

+### DynamoDB Stream
+- For event processing
+- To integfrate with AWS Lambda or Kinesis Data Streams

 ### DynamoDB Accelerator (DAX)
 - You can use Amazon DynamoDB Accelerator (DAX), which is an in-memory store for DynamoDB, without the need to modify application logic.
 - Solve read congestion by caching.
 Microsecods of latency for cached data
 - Cached data have 5 minutes by default to TTL
+- REquires DynamoDB Stream enabled

 ### Backup
+- Automated Backups up to 35 days with PITR
+- On-demand backups for long term retention
 - Point int time recovery (PITR)
 - Integration with S3 (requires PITR):
     - Export to s3 for retention.
 Doesn´t affect the Read capacity of the table.